k1dnap/casino_slots/README.md

 ```$ npm start```

-It'll open browser.
+- It'll open browser.
 Get to the page with slot on it.
 And it'll play according to it's settings.

 Settings can be managed inside of settings.json

-When the process is finished, details can be found at `details.json`."# casino_slots"
+When the process is finished, details can be found at `details.json`.